-Sundays 11:00 am-5:00 pm

-Statutory Public Holidays 3:00 pm -5:30 pm
+Sundays 1:00-5:00 pmStatutory Public Holidays 3:00-5:30 pm

 Security guards will be instructed not to permit any visitors outside these hours.
 Students should not sit in visitors' cars but use the designated areas.
 The school reserves the right to ban undesirable or disruptive visitors.
-The boarding house maintains a log sheet which should be signed by all visitors.
+The hostels maintain a log sheet which should be signed by all visitors.

 Students should, as a matter of courtesy, introduce their parents or guardians to the House Tutors.
 Visitors will not be permitted at any other times unless they have first obtained written approval from the administration.
+However, in exceptional cases involving parents on shift work, or other restrictive schedules, the Administration may grant permission for Sunday morning visits instead of the afternoon.

-Dormitories are out of bounds to visitors except on the first day of residence in each semester.
+Bedrooms are out of bounds to visitors except on the first day of residence in each semester.